qix67/comfortzone_heatpump/README.txt

 have to be obtain using bus snooping.
 Heatpump control panel already sends periodic status query (every 5 seconds for each status packet).

+Example heatpump_dump.ino is a basic example showing how to use the library.
+During the first 5 seconds, output variable "comfortzone_status" is not initialized or partially initialized, it is normal.